digital-go/appodeal-cordova-plugin/README.md

 ## notes about Native Ad:

+From inside the cordova/ionic app, the `setNativeAdPosition()` method can be hooked to the `onScroll` event of the desired content area, to make the NativeAd View get repositioned following scroll events.<br>
+The final result is not perfect (also requires special controls from the javascript side), but works and allows Ionic/Cordova apps to show NativeAds from Appodeal.<br>
-On Android, the Native Ad is created on a dedicated View object using the specific Appodeal template `NativeAdViewNewsFeed`.<br>
+On Android, the Native Ad is created on a dedicated View object using the specific Appodeal template `NativeAdViewNewsFeed`.
 This View is drawn separated from the Cordova webview (as all other ad types), but can be positioned via the `setNativeAdPosition()` method (values for top/left/bottom/right must be provided, along with a 'tab height' value to define height boundaries).<br>
-From inside the cordova/ionic app, the `setNativeAdPosition()` method can be hooked to the `onScroll` event of the desired content area, to make the NativeAd View get repositioned following scroll events.<br>
-The final result is not perfect (also requires special controls from the javascript side), but works and allows Ionic/Cordova apps to show NativeAds from Appodeal.

-TODO: iOS implementation.
+On iOS, the Native Ad is created on its own NIB (Native.xib).
+The loading is done automatically, and it will appear on screen upon a call to Appodeal.show().
+The ad position can be changed via `setNativeAdPosition()` method.<br>
 <hr />

 appodeal SDK versions:<br>
-iOS: 2.10.3 (must use XCode 13+)<br>
+iOS: 2.11.1 (must use XCode 13+)<br>
 android: 2.11.0

 stack consent SDK versions:<br>